Bilingualism in Language Development

 - These children develop language similarly to their peers who only speak one language.

-- There is evidence in differences in phonological development.
+- There is evidence of differences in phonological development.
 By the age of 5, those differences should disappear.
 Click here for more information on this: Speech Development

 2. Sequential Dual Language Learners